besteaydemir/mercedes-chatbot/README.md

 # Sales Assistant for Mercedes Benz Electric Vehicles

+You can use the small demo given in cohere_rplus_chatbot.ipynb

 ## Pipeline
 - Use llama-index and Cohere Command R+ model.
 - Utilized RAG operations to enrich the knowledge base with data from Mercedes and the company's official website.